RetroReversing/retroReversing/pages/SourceCode/DecompiledRetailConsoleGames.md

 {% include link-to-other-post.html post="/source-code/retail-console-source-code" description="For the official source code check out this post." %}

 To be included in this list the project must have decompiled or disassembled at least 25% of the course code, in order to not pollute the post with hundreds of unfinished projects.
+An exemption to this rule can be made for consoles with very few reversering projects.

 # Nintendo Systems